Do Dog and Cat Proof Blinds Exist?

 53% of Californians have at least one pet in their home, and our pets are our family members.
 Much like toddlers, they can also be destructive and our window coverings are no exception.
-Many a pet owner has thrown a cheap plastic mini-blind into the trash after furry friend bent and broke them to pieces in their desperation to be able to see outside.
+Many a pet owner has thrown a cheap plastic mini-blind into the trash after a furry friend bent and broke them to pieces in their desperation to be able to see outside.
 Choosing pet-friendly window coverings can seem like a daunting task, especially with puppies and kittens.

 Pets just want to see what’s outside.
-The mailman, a squirrel, that pesky neighbor cat that just doesn’t understand that he’s in the wrong place no matter HOW many times I bark at him for six hours straight… and when they’re trying to get a good look, they’re pushing their heads, paws, faces, and whatever else through the blinds blocking or impeding their view to do it.
-When it comes to blinds, there’s a few ways to make them survive the onslaught of deadly cat curiosity or dog … I don’t know an alliteration word here but you get the point.
+The mailman, a squirrel, that pesky neighbor cat that just doesn’t understand that he’s in the wrong place no matter HOW many times they bark at him… and when they’re trying to get a good look, they’re pushing their heads, paws, faces, and whatever else through the blinds impeding their view to do it.
+When it comes to blinds, there are a few ways to make them survive the onslaught of deadly cat curiosity or dog … I don’t know an alliteration word here but you get the point.

-- Mini-Blinds: Although there aren’t any complete cat-proof blinds or dog-proof blinds, the popular and easily afforable mini-blinds are one of the worst choices, since they’re pretty much a goner with pets.
+- Mini-Blinds: Although there aren’t any complete cat-proof blinds or dog-proof blinds, the popular and easily affordable mini-blinds are one of the worst choices, since they’re pretty much a goner with pets.
 The slats are narrow and close together so pets will bend them open to get a good look, and vinyl and aluminum get bent and destroyed quickly and easily.
-It’s not uncommon for an animal to bend them so much they just shove their entire body through and get tangled in it.
+It’s not uncommon for an animal to bend them so much that they just shove their entire body through and get tangled in it.
 Not only does that destroy your window covering but it’s actually really dangerous for your pet as well who can be strangled by the cords.

-Faux wood and real wood blinds are much sturdier than vinyl or aluminium.
+- Faux wood and real wood blinds are much sturdier than vinyl or aluminum.
 Larger slats allow the blinds to be closed but tilted open for a larger viewing area for your pet, which may help prevent them from trying to wedge them open to get a good view.

-The downside is dogs love slats in general, and often chew.
-Blinds can be perfect chew-toys for anxiety-ridden dogs, but according to pet experts this is often a behavior thing to address, which may mean crating or wearing him out before you leave the home.
+The downside is dogs love slats in general and often chew on them.
+Blinds can be perfect chew toys for anxiety-ridden dogs, but according to pet experts, this is often a behavior thing to address, which may mean creating or wearing him out before you leave the home.

 Pet-Friendly Shades & Shutters

-Roman shades look amazing, as they block the view entirely, can be made without any cords, and are one piece – meaning no slats to stick heads, paws, or entire bodies through.
-You can still add valances and other decoration over them as well for a classy, sophisticated look that’s not boring at all.
+- Roman shades look amazing, as they block the view entirely, can be made without any cords, and are one-piece – meaning no slats to stick heads, paws, or entire bodies through.
+You can still add valances and other decorations over them as well for a classy, sophisticated look that’s not boring at all.

 Pet-Friendly Curtains & Draperies

-Puddled draperies (the kind that make, well, a puddle of fabric on the floor), are just calling to your pet to curl up on it like a bed.
+- Puddled draperies (the kind that makes, well, a puddle of fabric on the floor), are just calling to your pet to curl up on it like a bed.
 Helllooooo, pet fur.
-Plus it’s so much fabric you do risk your pet getting tangled up in it.
+Plus its so much fabric you do risk your pet getting tangled up in it.

-If your cat insists on climbing fabric and you don’t want to go a different route, try putting caps over their claws.
+- If your cat insists on climbing fabric but you definitely want fabric window coverings, keep their claws trimmed or try putting caps over their claws.
 Soft Paws and similar products are little rubber tips that you, a groomer or vet can put on your cat’s claws and make it where they can’t dig into your beautiful curtains or draperies to climb them.

 Dogs fortunately usually leave curtains alone, aside from sometimes trying to wrap themselves up in them and getting fur stuck everywhere as they maneuver around them.

-Ensure your pet can’t any fabric wrapped around their throat if they decide to play.
+Ensure your pet can’t have any fabric wrapped around their throat if they decide to play.

 Other options & safety concerns: